Carbon Challenge Continues

 What Government announcements and the UKCCC make clear, is that 2021 is the year for action to address the carbon challenge.

-For our part, in 2021 we’ll continue to work on smart hybrid systems whilst also pushing forward with a series of hydrogen projects.
+For our part, through 2021 we’ll continue to work on smart hybrid systems whilst also pushing forward with a series of hydrogen projects.
 In Wales we’re committed to supporting the decarbonisation of industry via the South Wales Industrial Cluster and we’ve launched a new project in the South West of England - the “Hydrogen Riviera” investigating the opportunities for hydrogen to the more remote parts of our network in Devon and Cornwall.

 While the technology is interesting, what makes a mosaic approach to decarbonising heat even more welcome is the impact on customers – or more accurately, the lack of.